 - Not a place where papers are written for you.

 Who is welcome?
-All NCC students who want assistance with the writing process are encouraged to make an appointment with a writing consultant.
+All NCC students who want assistance with the writing process are encouraged to meet with a writing consultant.

 What happens here?
 One-to-one conferencing on: topic choice, focus, organization development, grammar and style.
 Also, conferencing can focus on research papers, technical reports and other projects.

 How can I access it?
-Visit The Academic Success Center, Room 100, to sign-up for a 30-minute appointment.
+Drop into The Academic Success Center, Room 100, for a 30 minute writing consultation; 20 minutes if other students are waiting to see the writing consultant.

 Who is on the staff of the Writing Center?
 The Writing Center is staffed by experienced English instructors.

 When should I use the Writing Center?
-As soon as you have been given a writing assignment by any professor or you want to brainstorm a topic; come in and schedule an appointment.
+As soon as you have been given a writing assignment by any professor or you want to brainstorm a topic; come in and meet with a writing consultant.

-What should I bring to my appointment?
+What should I bring to the drop in session?
 Come prepared with the assignment and course syllabus.
-Bring a completed Writing Center conference form which you will get when you sign-up for an appointment.
 If you have already completed some brainstorming, bring your notes and any outlines you have begun.

 Can I drop my paper off at the Center and pick it up after the consultant edits it?
 Part of the visit to the Center is to learn more about the writing process and how you can improve as a writer.
 It is important for you to interact and participate in the review and editing process: therefore you cannot simply drop your paper off.